FergusDonnan/PyROA/README.md

 <strong> calc_P : bool :</strong> Option to pre-calculate the number of parameters for the ROA as a function of delta, which is subsequently interpolated for use in the fitting routine.
 This option can increase run-time significantly for large data sets.
 WARNING: This is approximate as it does not account for the current time delay or extra variance parameters.
 Would recomend only using if delays are small and add_var = False.

+<strong> delay_ref : string :</strong> Name of the filter, matching the filters array, that the delays will be measured relative to.
+This is default set to the first filter provided.

 ### Case 2: Intercalibrating lightcurves from multiple telescopes